Nonprofit Versus For-profit Websites

 The ROsI continues beyond the product/service level for the funder or even how well the website offers equal space for donors and clients.
 The funder tends to look at multiple factors:

-- Is the website engaging without a look of wastefulness?
-I.E., not too flashy and overly trendy, yet attractive?
+• Is the website engaging without a look of wastefulness?
+I.E., not too flashy and overly trendy, yet engaging?

-- How are the clients (recipients of their intended support) perceived?
+• How are the clients (recipients of their intended support) perceived?
 Will particular content direction (images and descriptions) turn off the donor—or, perhaps, the client?
-(For the donor, the pitch often shows the worst-case scenario, where when you’re addressing the client, optimism and non-judgment is critical.)
+(Too often the pitch to the donor depicts the worst-case scenario.)
+When it comes to content development, it is almost always better to address the client with optimism and without judgment.

-- What is the call to action other than the donation request?
-The sign-up form or invitation to an event allows the donor to feel like a more significant part of the organization’s community than just another income stream.
+• What are the calls to action other than donation requests?
+Sign-up forms or event invitations allow the donor to feel like a more significant part of the organization’s community than just another income stream.
+Volunteering opportunities can cement involvement.

 Access